-A consultation period will be undertaken in 2021 and 2022.
-During this period nomination forms were posted on the Tendring District Council website.
-During the consultation period nominations were received.
-These will be assessed in 2021 and 2022 by Place Services and recommendations made for the final list to be proposed for adoption.
+A further period of consultation will be undertaken in 2024 (Stage 2) and during this period nomination forms will be posted on the Tendring District Council website allowing interested parties to nominate buildings and structures to be assessed for inclusion on the Local Heritage List.
+These will be assessed by Place Services and recommendations made for the final list to be proposed for adoption.
 The format of the final list proforma is included at the end of this document.
 This will be an expanded and more detailed version of the nominations form.